 Q: What is your refund policy?

 A: Your satisfaction with the Deborah King Center and this course is our highest priority!
-We offer a satisfaction guarantee for a full two weeks from the date of purchase.
+We offer a satisfaction guarantee for 30 days from the date of purchase.
 Excluded from this guarantee are courses that include video or audio and live events.
-The deadline to receive a refund is 2 weeks from your date of purchase.
+The deadline to receive a refund is 30 days from your date of purchase.
 To request a refund, please click here to submit your Refund Application Form.
 Your refund will be processed within five business days and we will send you an email confirmation when your refund has been completed.
 However, we’d love to have a chance to address and resolve your concerns first.
 If there’s something we can assist you with, please email us at firstname.lastname@example.org, and we’ll be happy to help!

 Q: How can I reach Customer Support?